Irish Wolfhound: A Medieval Favorite in Modern TimesReading Time: 5 minutes

 - Gallagher- Means foreign helper.
 A good way to describe these dogs!

 These beautiful dogs have a short lifespan because of their large size.
 They usually live to between six and eight years old.

-10 Facts You Didn’t Know About The King of Irish Sheepdog Breeds
+10 Facts You Didn’t Know About The King of Hound and Irish Sheepdog Breeds